 These homemade peanut butter granola bars are the perfect way to satisfy that midday craving for something sweet and crunchy.
 Just 6 ingredients needed!

 Something happens to me at 3 o’clock every day during work.
-I get a ravenous craving for something at once sweet, salty and crunchy.
-In my past life (aka, before I cared about the connection of food and health), I would have raided my cupboards for salty pretzels, those soft-baked Chips Ahoy cookies, and oh, maybe even peanut M&M’s.
+I get a ravenous craving for something simultaneously sweet, salty and crunchy.
+In my past life (before I cared about eating healthfully), I would’ve raided my cupboards for salty pretzels, soft-baked Chips Ahoy cookies, and oh, maybe even peanut M&M’s.
 Mmm… But by now, I’ve learned to satisfy the craving with a handful of roasted nuts and dried fruit, or garlicky hummus with carrots and Mary’s Gone Crackers.

 This craving can probably be attributed to the natural energy dip near the end of the workday, when we’re already drained but our brains need to keep going.
 But even more than that, crunchy food cravings are apparently indicators of stress – something I accumulate lots of by 3pm.

 Ever since moving back in with Rene, I’ve developed a pretty serious 3pm dependency on Nature Valley’s crunchy peanut butter granola bars (it’s his snack of choice and despite my perpetual pleading, he has no plans to resolve his sugar addiction).

 Now I don’t mean to poo-poo Nature Valley – their bars are by no means the worst on the market.
 But they do contain soy lecithin – a chemical emulsifier many people are allergic to – and lots of white sugar, which is what makes them so cloyingly sweet and addictive.
 So, I challenged myself to recreate my new favorite treat with less sugar and cleaner ingredients.